frigaut/mavis-ao/_posts/2018-04-11-white-paper-call.md

 Dear Colleagues,

 We are writing to solicit White Papers describing exciting science cases that make use of the unique capabilities of "MAVIS" (MCAO Assisted Visible Imager & Spectrograph) - a new Australian-led instrument concept for the Adaptive Optics Facility on ESO’s VLT.
-More details on MAVIS can be found at http://mavis-ao.org/mavis.
+More details on MAVIS can be found at [here](mavis-ao.org/mavis).
 In summary, the expected top-level requirements are:

 -	Field of View: 30”x30”
 -	Wavelength Coverage: VRI, extended to UBz (goal)
 -	Imager with broad- and narrow-band filters
--	Angular resolution (FWHM): 20 milliarcsec at V (7 mas imaging pixels)
+-	Angular resolution (FWHM):20 milliarcsec at V (7 mas imaging pixels)
 -	Strehl ratio of 10-15% in V under median seeing conditions
 -	Sky coverage: > 50% at the Galactic poles
 -	Spectroscopy options include single monolithic IFU, deployable multi-IFUs, or single-fibre MOS, with R > ~5000